Desktop VersionSite MapContact UsShare RSS

 A:

-The deduction ceiling will be reduced in proportion to the contractual period that falls within the year of assessment.
+The deduction ceiling will be reduced in proportion to the contractual period of the tenancy that overlaps with the year of assessment.

 back to top